Sunday, October 05, 2014

 A different view of the Seine from a different bridge.
 Melun is in district Seine-et-Marne.

-Back in Paris I ran out to catch my first 'Nuits Blanches' at the as yet unopened musée Picasso.
+Back in Paris I ran out to catch my first 'Nuits Blanches' at yet to open musée Picasso.

-When I got home I remembered my Brie left out on the counter.
+When I got home my Brie was left out on the counter.
 Runny, almost soupy.
 Perfection on a slice of baguette 🥖

-There is absolutely nothing like eating French food bought at it's site of origin.
+There is nothing like eating French food bought at it's site of origin.
 Nothing compares.

 36 comments: